 In 2015, she founded Kouzi Productions to establish a framework for the development of international collaborations in creative documentary production, coaching, audience development, in collaboration with producers, directors, festivals and distribution companies around the world.
 She is collaborating with international documentary film festivals (IDFA, IDFA kids, Prix Europa, Vision du Reel, Institute of Documentary Film Prague, KineDok, Doxs!) and education organisations (Balkan Documentary Center).

-Kouzi Production designed and implemented Outreach and Audience Development for the films (A selection):
+Kouzi Production designed and implemented Communication Strategies and Audience Development for the films (A selection):

 - La Chana, IDFA audience award, 2016

 - Nowhere to Hide, best feature-length documentary IDFA, 2016

 - 21 X New York, EFA (European Film Award) nominated Best Documentary, 2016

 - Communion, Winner EFA Best Documentary, 2107